Check out how to paint fabric with chalk paint with this step by step tutorial and this MCM fabric chair. It makes it feel like leather!

 Just be patient.
 The finished product is worth all the thin layers of paint.

-Step 4: Seal the Fabric
+Step 4: How to Seal Chalk Paint on Fabric

 After you have all of your coats of paint applied and you are happy with the saturation of the color, you can seal your piece.